-As a Gujarati, I can never fully express my admiration for deserts.
+As a Gujarati, I’ll never fully express my admiration for deserts.
 Kutch tourism has been on the list of every traveler lately due to the white desert and Gujarat Tourism campaigns.
 Here goes the Kutch Travel Guide.

-If you’re one of those people who think that Kutch has been simply blown out of proportion by Amitabh Bachan and his “Kuchh din toh Guzaro Gujarat mein”(spend some days in Gujarat) advertisements – this blog is written specifically for you.
+To those people who think that Kutch has been simply blown out of proportion by Amitabh Bachan and his “Kuchh din toh Guzaro Gujarat mein”(spend some days in Gujarat) advertisements – this blog’s written specifically for you.

-Kutch travel guide – it is best in winters, from September to February.
+Kutch travel guide – it’s best in winters, from September to February.
 November to February there’s the “Rann Utsav(Desert Festival)” and it attracts tourists from all over the world.

 My favorite part of Bhuj is the handicraft market.
 I love silver jewelry and the traditional Kutchhi cotton kurtas with ajrakh print.
 Trust me when I say this, they don’t sell such Kurtas anywhere.

 Also, to someone into terracotta art and Handicrafts then expect a wonderful variety like never seen before.
-Bhujodi is a small village made on the outskirts of Bhuj for visitors and you can begin your shopping spree from here.
+Bhujodi’s a small village made on the outskirts of Bhuj for visitors, begin your shopping spree from here.

-If you happen to have some more time on your hand then consider visiting Khavda for Ajrakh clothing and Nirona for pottery and kitchenware.
-These villages are within a 30km radius of Bhuj and you can either take a bus or just hire a taxi.
+Say you happen to have some more time on your hand then consider visiting Khavda for Ajrakh clothing and Nirona for pottery and kitchenware.
+These villages are within a 30km radius of Bhuj – take a bus or just hire a taxi.

 Swaminarayan temple and Kutchi Dabeli